Craig Foster: Human rights and social advocacy

 Foster is a member of the Australian Multicultural Council, since 2018 and as of March 2022.
 He has long been an advocate for footballers and has been human rights and refugee ambassador for Amnesty International.
 He has often used his position as presenter and chief football analyst at SBS to criticise unethical practices in the game.
 He works in a range of social programs, including Indigenous rights and self-determination; homelessness in Australia; climate change; and advocacy for refugees.

+In August 2025, Foster attended the March for Humanity in Sydney, a large protest highlighting the plight of Palestinians in the Gaza conflict.

 Hakeem al-Araibi campaign

 Foster was vocal in campaigning on behalf of Bahraini footballer Hakeem al-Araibi, who was granted protection as a political refugee in Australia in 2014 but was detained upon arrival in Thailand in November 2018 while on his honeymoon with his wife owing to an Interpol red notice put out by Bahrain.
 Foster travelled to Switzerland to present a petition with more than 50,000 signatures demanding the release of the detained footballer and held talks with general secretary Fatma Samoura FIFA on 29 January 2019, spent time in Thailand speaking to al-Araibi's legal team and visited al-Araibi in prison.
 Foster's many tweets on the topic were widely shared.
 After al-Araibi's release was secured, others tweeted nominations for Foster as Australian of the Year or even prime minister.
 Many politicians, including prime minister Scott Morrison praised him for his efforts.

 Foster said after the release of al-Araibi that the fight had just begun, and after the incident had shone light on the atrocities against athletes during and after the Bahraini uprising of 2011, what was needed is a full investigation into the matter by both FIFA and the IOC to ensure that justice is done for all athletes.
 He also implicitly offered criticism of Australia's current policies on refugees, saying "Australia needs to look at how we treat every human being that comes to these shores, irrespective of how they arrive...
-We are all equal, and should all be treated with equal dignity, care and respect.", and "Australia must do better than we have in recent years.".
+We are all equal, and should all be treated with equal dignity, care and respect", and "Australia must do better than we have in recent years".

+Foster plays a prominent role in the 2023 documentary film The Defenders by Adelaide filmmaker Matthew Bate, which tells the story the campaign to free al-Araibi from prison.
+It was released on Amazon Prime Video on 23 June 2023, after being shown at the Sydney Film Festival (where it won an audience award) and a special preview screening by Adelaide Film Festival in Adelaide on 21 June.
+Foster is also credited as co-writer on the film, as some of the script was based on his book, Fighting for Hakeem, which was the working title of the film.